How to Perform UPDATE and DELETE

 - Click +NEW in the top menu.

 - In the Integration column, click Import.
-The import package details page will open.
+The import details page will open.

 - Under Target, in the Connection list, click Select target and select Salesforce connection from the drop-down list.
 If you have not created the connection yet, see the Salesforce topic.